AlecKap/AlecKap/README.md

 ### 🔬 About Me :

 My name is Alec Kapicak!
+I am currently working as a software developer at the Turing School of Software and Design!

 Prior to pursuing a career in software engineering, I spent nearly a decade working in emergency medicine and medical consultation for C-suite executives and celebrities.
 While working in emergency medicine I also attended school and graduated with a degree in philosophy.
 This is actually where I was first exposed to software engineering.

 After graduating I knew I wanted to take the skills and problem solving methodologies I had developed studying philosophy and use them to pursue a life as a software engineer!
 I ended up attending the Turing School of Software and Design, an ACCET federally accredited seven month intensive software engineering program.